AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

   - Quirks:
     - `AppleXcpmCfgLock` and `AppleCpuPmCfgLock` — see BIOS section.
 You can try disabling both.
     - `CustomSMBIOSGuid` is used for multiboot configuration.
 If you use only macOS, disable it.
-    - `DisableIoMapper` is disabled because I replace DMAR table.
-See above and [docs/ACPI.md](docs/ACPI.md).
+    - `DisableIoMapper` is required unless you disable Vt-d in BIOS.
+Quirk recommended for multiboot configuration.
 - Misc
   - I use `ScanPolicy` 0x00280F03, which means only NVMe and USB drives and only Apple FS, NTFS and EFI partition.
   - Boot/`LauncherOption` is `Full` for multiboot configuration.
 If using only macOS, set to `Disabled`.